Winning with a 10 Year Interest Only Mortgage: A Guide to Jumbo Mortgages | Mbanc

 Mortgage interest rates are in a constant state of flux – weekly, daily, and even hourly.
 When you apply for a mortgage whether you buy a home or refinance, you’re typically afforded a grace period where you’re guaranteed the rate you’ve been pre-approved at.
 It’s great since mortgage rates can change a lot in the time it takes to close, and that could impact your monthly payment.
+A conventional mortgage differs from a 10-year interest-only mortgage because a conventional mortgage includes both principal and interest in the monthly mortgage payment from the start, leading to steady equity buildup over time.

 For many lenders, your rate lock period is for 30, 45, or 60 days, and it ensures that you won’t lose out on an advertised rate if interest starts to climb.
 Sounds pretty good, doesn’t it?
+With a fixed rate mortgage, your interest rate remains the same throughout the loan term, providing stability and predictability, unlike adjustable rate mortgages where the rate can change over time.

 What’s even more beneficial to you as a home loan applicant is that you get the lower rate if rates fall.
 And if rates increase, your mortgage locks in the interest rate you were approved at.

 Rate protection or rate lock isn’t a new thing for mortgage lenders to offer.
 But what MBANC offers with a 10-year Interest Only mortgage could definitely make you view getting a mortgage loan anywhere else differently.
+MBANC also provides a variety of lending products, including fixed rate and conventional mortgage options, tailored to meet the diverse needs of different borrowers.

 What rate lock looks like with a 10-year Interest-Only mortgage